-As they await the BMC’s reply to their plea filed in the SC, residents of the unlawful apartments have started going back to the homes that have no gas, water or electricity since they vacated them three months ago
+As they await the BMC's reply to their plea filed in the SC, residents have started going back to the homes that have no gas, water or electricity since they vacated them 3 months ago

 Three months after they vacated their illegal flats, residents of Campa Cola society have now started moving back into their empty houses.
 Residents had been forced to vacate the flats after the Brihanmumbai Municipal Corporation (BMC) had initiated demolition proceedings.

 Shweta Hirawat and her family moved back into their home after shelling out R50,000 a month as rent in another flat in the same compound.
 Pics/Shadab Khan

 The civic body had disconnected gas, water and electricity supplies.
 Most people had shifted to homes of relatives and friends, or had taken a flat on rent somewhere else.
 Now with their return, they are somehow managing to sustain themselves.

 The residents had filed a plea in the Supreme Court (SC), asking for details of the case and why the BMC was not finding a solution to the problem, even when the SC had asked them to arrive at a solution.

 The civic body has maintained that there is no amicable solution to the issue.
 The civic body had then been given two weeks by SC to file its reply.
 In a subsequent hearing on September 1, the civic body requested the apex court to give it four more weeks for the procedure.

 Slowly, as the deadline for the BMC to submit its answers approaches, residents started coming back to their homes.